gt-c/Simple-Discord.js-Command-Handler/README.md

 	}
 };
 ```

+# Customization
+I try to keep this dependency as customizable as possible, here are some benefits of the customizability.
+### Classes
+All references to classes come directly from the classes added onto the handler function.
+This means that you are able to easily extend these classes, either by access their prototype directly, or if you wish, redefining them, e.g. `handler.Call = <class-object-here>`.
+However redefining them is **not** recommended, and if you do so without being fully aware, it may cause some internal issues.
+### Command Layouts
+Already have existing command layouts, and you don't want to bother switching all `command.info.name` references to `command.id`?
+Simple, check out the `customProps` option that can be supplied to the [handle function's options](#handle-options).

 # API
+Documentation may not be complete.
+If you find something undocumented make a pull request on [the repository](https://github.com/gt-c/Simple-Discord.js-Command-Handler).
 ### handle(path, client, options?): [Client](https://discord.js.org/#/docs/main/stable/class/Client)
 Parameters:
 - `path` A string representing the path to the commands folder.